Learning a Generic Value-Selection Heuristic Inside a Constraint Programming Solver: Learning a Value-Selection Heuristic Inside a Solver

 \subsubsection{Step 4: Action-Selection Policy}

-Once all the $Q$-values have been computed for the current variable, the branching policy $\pi$ on variable $x$ consists simply by taking the highest $Q$-value, according to the standard $Q$-learning algorithm shown in Equation \eqref{eq:pred}.
-Once trained, this value should represent the branching choice leading to the best decision according to the reward of Equation \eqref{eq:reward-fin}.
+Once all the $Q$-values have been computed for the current variable, the policy is defined by an \textit{explorer} that can decide to exploit the approximated $Q$-values by greedily choosing the best action as shown in Equation \eqref{eq:pred} or decide to select unpromising action associated with a lower $Q$-value (for example, by selecting a random action with probability $\epsilon$).
+This behavior derives from the trade-off between exploitation and exploration, which is necessary for early learning when the estimates of Q-values are poor, and when only a few states have been visited.
+Once trained, the $Q$-values should represent the branching choice leading to the best decision according to the reward of Equation \eqref{eq:reward-fin}.

-Assembling all the pieces together, this architecture gives a generic approach to obtain a data-driven value-selection heuristic inside a CP solver.
-Concerning the search strategy, we propose to embed our predictions inside an \textit{iterative limited discrepancy search} (ILDS) \cite{LDS}.
-This strategy is commonly used when we are confident on the quality of the heuristic.
+Assembling all the pieces, this architecture gives a generic approach to obtaining a data-driven value-selection heuristic inside a CP solver.
+Concerning the search strategy used for evaluation (which is different from the \textit{restart-based} one used for training), we propose to embed our predictions inside an \textit{iterative limited discrepancy search} (ILDS) \cite{LDS}.
+This strategy is commonly used when we are confident in the quality of the heuristic.
 The core idea is to restrict the number of branching choices deviating from the heuristic (i.e., a \textit{discrepancy}).
 By doing so, the search will explore a subset of solutions expected to be good while giving a chance to reconsider the value-heuristic selection which is nevertheless prone to errors.
 This mechanism is enriched with a procedure that iteratively increases the number of discrepancies allowed once a level has been explored.